teamconclude/blueprints/README.md

 #### Default Settings with `/c blueprint install`

-When someone installs a blueprint with install command, Conclude will use these default settings (except when installing the basic blueprint):
+When someone installs a blueprint with the install command, Conclude will use the following settings (except when installing the basic blueprint):
 - The type is set to *global* so the blueprint becomes available to anyone in the workspace.
 - The person who installed the blueprint becomes the default owner of all activities created with this blueprint.